WISVCH/bapc-2025/content/systems.md

 </div>

 This page describes current plans for the programming environment which will be available to each BAPC 2025 team.
 **Please note that these plans are subject to change.
-Latest change: 7 Oct 2025**
+Last update: 7 Oct 2025**

 Each team will have access to one workstation, shared between team members.
 A photo of the available workspace,